sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Cross Tab
 ----------------------------------------

-Below is a sample workflow that contains Cross Tab processor in Fire Insights.
+Below is a sample workflow that contains Cross Tab processor in Sparkflows.
 It demonstrates the usage of Cross Tab node to display distribution of data between all possible combinations of all distinct values of two series.

 It does the following processing of data: